eldarhasanly/sql-job-data-analysis/README.md

 - **SQL:** The core of my analysis, enabling me to query the data and extract meaningful insights.
 - **PostgreSQL:** The database system of choice, well-suited for managing and processing the job posting dataset.
-- **Visual Studio Code:** MMy primary workspace for organizing the database and running SQL queries.
+- **Visual Studio Code:** My primary workspace for organizing the database and running SQL queries.
 - **Git & GitHub:** Crucial for version control and sharing my SQL work, supporting collaboration and transparent project development.

 # The Analysis